fabricerosay/AlphaGPU/README.md

 -You can change the board size for Gobang (tested up to 9x9) and Hex , for that edit the file mainGoBang.jl and change N to whatever you want(less than 13) and Nvict (for GoBang only, number of aligned pieces to win).
 -By default N=Nvict=3 : Tic Tac Toe.

--Once you have selected the size you want you can launch the training with the following commande line:
+-Once you have selected the size you want you can launch the training (for Hex) with the following commande line:

-julia --project mainGobang.jl
+julia --project --math-mode=fast --check-bounds=no  mainHex.jl --cpuct 1.5  --rollout 64 --samples 32768 --generation 50

 usage: main4IARow.jl [--samples SAMPLES] [--rollout ROLLOUT]
                      [--generation GENERATION] [--batchsize BATCHSIZE]